mtov/engsoftmoderna/en/chapter2.md

 However, contemporary software systems are too complex to be developed by a single developer.
 Thus, systems implemented by solitary heroes are increasingly rare nowadays.
-In practice, modern systems — the focus of this book — are developed by **teams**.
+In practice, modern systems---the focus of this book---are developed by **teams**.

-However, these teams require a minimal set of rules to produce quality software efficiently.
+However, these teams require at least a minimal set of rules to produce quality software efficiently.
 That's why software companies invest so much in software processes.
-They serve as instruments for companies to coordinate, motivate, organize, and evaluate their developers, ensuring at the same time productivity and alignment with the organization's goals.
-Without a process — even a light and simplified one, such as the agile methods we will study in this chapter — there is a risk that teams will work in a uncoordinated way, creating products with no business value.
+They serve as tools for companies to coordinate, motivate, organize, and evaluate their developers, ensuring at the same time productivity and alignment with the organization's goals.
+Without a process---even a light and simplified one, such as the agile methods we will study in this chapter---there is a risk that teams will work in a uncoordinated way, creating products with no business value.
 Finally, processes not only benefit the company, but they also serve developers by